EmploymentOS for your Business

 All employers will need to make sure they update their policies, procedures and contracts to align with the new laws, as well as ensuring their payroll system is set up to account for the various changes that affect what employees are paid and the leave they can take.
 Keeping on top of your policies is going to be key as we progress through the government’s timeline.

 Our HR Advisory team is always on hand to help you with your compliance needs and provide guidance during these changes.
-You can get in touch with them for a compliance health check, or catch them in our upcoming Employment Law webinar, where they’ll be helping you navigate the current and future changes.
+You can get in touch with them to discuss HR Advisory support for employers today.

 Related Resources